 A- Ahonui: Expressing perseverance to show patience.

-So, Aloha officially means kindness, unity, pleasantness, humility and patience.
-And the Kahunas of old left a roadmap for those qualities by expressing tenderness, harmony, agreeability, modesty and perseverance.
+So, Aloha officially means kindness, unity, pleasantness, humility, and patience.
+And the Kahunas of old left a roadmap for those qualities by expressing tenderness, harmony, agreeability, modesty, and perseverance.

 Just think about the people of Hawaii.
 They always have a smile on their face (kindness), and they are always willing to listen to your stories (patience).
-Hawaiians are likely to invite you to a barbeque or celebration (unity) where they will treat you like royalty (humility) while lavishing you local food and tips about the island (pleasantness).
+Hawaiians are likely to invite you to a barbeque or celebration (unity) where they will treat you like royalty (humility) while lavishing your local food and tips about the island (pleasantness).
 It’s the Aloha way.